Seahawks get first look at rookies, including two QBs, at minicamp

 If the Seahawks were to see anything they really liked out of Eleby, they might have to sign him before he leaves town and potentially attends another camp as a tryout player next week.

-Lewis, listed at 5-9, 192, and wearing jersey No. 15 is a left-hander who threw for 9,216 yards at Louisiana (formerly known as Louisiana-Lafayette) and ran for another 1,088 in leading the Ragin’ Cajuns to a 35-7 record in his starting career.
+Lewis, listed at 5-foot-9, 192 pounds and wearing jersey No. 15, is a left-hander who threw for 9,216 yards at Louisiana (formerly known as Louisiana-Lafayette) and ran for another 1,088 in leading the Ragin' Cajuns to a 35-7 record in his starting career.

-Eleby, a right-hander listed at 6-foot, 208 and wearing No. 5, left Western Michigan with two years of eligibility remaining — he’s one of the five players of the 58 in the camp who have a birthday in the year 2000.
+Eleby, a right-hander listed at 6-foot, 208, and wearing No. 5, left Western Michigan with two years of eligibility remaining.
+He's one of the five players of the 58 in camp who have a birthday in the year 2000.

 But Eleby isn't known as much for his rushing and questions about his height also helped lead to him going undrafted.

-For now, since he’s under contract, Lewis is in line to be the fourth QB on the roster heading into camp behind Drew Lock, Geno Smith and Jacob Eason.
-Lewis got a $15.000 bonus to sign, the largest reported so far that the Seahawks handed to any of its UDFA signees.
+For now, since he's under contract, Lewis is in line to be the fourth QB on the roster heading into camp behind Drew Lock, Geno Smith and Jacob Eason.
+Lewis got a $15,000 bonus to sign, the largest reported so far that the Seahawks handed to any of their UDFA signees.

 But the team will look closely the next few days to see if Eleby shows enough to force his way onto the roster.
 And with Eason also a young player still finding his way in the NFL and the starting spot uncertain, for the first time in years, who the No. 4 QB is could be relevant.